Robert Léopold Leprince

 Paris 1800 - 1847 Chatres

-Rights held by: Fondation Custodia, Collection Frits Lugt, Paris, gift of Catherine Sterling
+Rights held by: Fondation Custodia, Collection Frits Lugt, Paris

 Leprince was among the early wave of French artists who redirected their focus from the Italian Campagna to their native countryside.
 Around 1825, he began journeying to the forest of Fontainebleau, often joined by his brother Auguste-Xavier.
 Leprince was drawn to the forest’s complex topography, including magnificent trees and rock formations that provided endless inspiration.
 He exhibited at the Paris Salon from 1822 to 1844, receiving his first medal in 1824.